haydenallen5/academic-kickstart/content/publication/journal-article/index.md

 ---
-title: "Anti‑doping Policy, Therapeutic Use Exemption and Medication Use in Athletes with Asthma: A Narrative Review and Critical Appraisal of Current Regulations"
+title: "Anti‑doping Policy, Therapeutic Use Exemption and Medication Use in Athletes with Asthma A Narrative Review and Critical Appraisal of Current Regulations"
 authors:
 - admin